 I’m going to take you through the complete steps we took when going paperless earlier this year.

-Step One: Look the Paper in the Face
+Step One: Get everything out in the open

-If you’re anything like me, you have paperwork dating back years, and it’s everywhere.
+If you’re anything like I was, you could have paperwork dating back years, and it’s everywhere.
 I had draws, files, folders, notepads and more just cluttered with paperwork that had zero use.

 I always felt guilty just throwing letters in the bin, was never sure what to do with sensitive documents (show me a millennial who owns a shredder!), and had the ‘I might need it someday’ complex… so everything stayed.
 Just in case.